Genocide: History

-Genocide was committed on a large scale during both world wars.
-The prototypical genocide, the Holocaust, involved such large-scale logistics that it reinforced the impression that genocide was the result of civilization drifting off course and required both the "weapons and infrastructure of the modern state and the radical ambitions of the modern man".
-Scientific racism and nationalism were common ideological drivers of many twentieth century genocides.
+The twentieth century has often been referred to as the "century of genocide."
+It was committed on a large scale during both world wars.
+The prototypical genocide, the Holocaust, involved such large-scale logistics that it reinforced the impression that genocide was the result of civilization drifting off course and required both the "weapons and infrastructure of the modern state and the radical ambitions of the modern man."
 After the horrors of World War II, the United Nations attempted to proscribe genocide via the Genocide Convention.
-Despite the promise of "never again" and the international effort to outlaw genocide, the practice has continued to occur repeatedly.
+Despite the promise of "never again" and the international effort to outlaw genocide, the practice has continued to occur.
 The Cold War included the perpetration of mass killings by both communist and anti-communist states, although these atrocities usually targeted political and social groups, therefore not meeting the legal definition of genocide.
 The 1990s saw a surge of ethnic violence in the former Yugoslavia and Rwanda that led to a resurgence in interest in genocide.
 In the twenty-first century, new communications technologies have also transformed genocide, with both perpetrators and victims able to communicate instantly across borders and raise transnational support.